vnhsinpar/Retail-Sales-Analysis/README.md

 * Introduce a premium SKU in Clothing and Electronics to capture higher willingness-to-pay, especially from our core age demographics (25-44).
 * Bundle Beauty products with Clothing to cross-sell effectively.
 * Optimize sourcing, logistics to improve profitability.

+## Dataset Stats
+The dataset is retrieved from publicly available kaggle platform.
+Click <a href="https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data"> retail-sales-dataset  </a>
+* Obtain from Kaggle, contained 1000 records.
+* Data ranges from January 2023 to January 2024.
+* The dataset has fields such as: Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Revenue.
+* To simulate a more realistic business dataset for analytics, I extend Cost Per Unit matric with with the help of modern tech.

+## Methodolody
+* Sanity checks the data with excel
+* Dax, writing function, calculated columns, data visualization in power BI
+* I use both descriptive analysis (what happened) and diagnostic insights (why it happened).

+## Assumptions and Caveats
+* January 2024 data is incomplete; insights for that month will not reflect true performance.
+* Dataset reflects historical retail transactions but may not account for external factors (inflation, macroeconomic shifts, or competitor promotions).